Posted by Kindra K.

 Inconvenience for Employees — Smartphones seem to be getting larger each year, and no one wants to carry around two of them at all times.

 It Can Be a Lot of Work — Equipping your team with smartphones and ensuring the devices stay secure and up-to-date can consume a considerable amount of time.

 Smartphone policies specifically outline which activities constitute acceptable uses for such devices — and which activities workers should avoid.
 Yet if you’ve never created such a policy before, you might not be sure where to begin.
-Here are some common features you should consider including:
+Here are some tips you should consider when creating a policy:

 Which activities are legitimate for business use, and which ones should be avoided?

-Are there any instances when personal use of a company phone is allowed?
+Are there any instances when personal calls are allowed?
 When?

 Who specifically does the policy apply to?
 All employees or only workers in the field?

 Do you prefer employees to keep their phones on vibrate while in a customer’s home?